The Evolution of Treadmill: From Cruel History to the Fitness Centres

 Table of Contents

-The treadmills that we use in the fitness centre these days were not invented for the exercising.
+The treadmills that we use in the fitness center these days were not invented for exercising.

 Back then, it was known as ‘treadwheels’– a horrific giant shaft that moved horizontally while the prisoners were forced to climb on 24 steps upward and endlessly.

-The prisoners were compelled to work for more that six continuous hours every day to grind grain, pump water or just for the punishment.
+The prisoners were compelled to work for more than six continuous hours every day to grind grain, pump water or just for the punishment.